 John is certainly a born performer and commands the event, singing songs, chanting and encouraging participation despite acknowledging the Englishness of the crowd (‘we’ll all be writhing bodies around the gate by the end anyway’… cue an anxious expression to Travel Darkly’s Sophie).

 Others have things to say and play, including a druid who’s turned up and the very sweet 86-year-old Marion from New Jersey who reads a poem she has written especially.

 This kind of event might not be everyone’s cup of tea, but the memorial gate is a poignant reminder of the value we attribute to human life, both in the past and the present.
 There aren’t just the names of those long dead tied to the bars, but mementos of recent deaths too.
 One member of the crowd has dedicated an area to his son.
-Despite TfL’s intentions to let everyone build on every inch of central London, I think there will be quite a fight to keep this memorial alive.
+Despite TfL’s intentions, I think there will be quite a fight to keep this memorial alive.